 - educationally challenged child

 The need for inclusive education is necessary for every country because, with the help of inclusive education, the child takes education in a general atmosphere and tries to make himself like a normal child, even though it includes gifted children, special children, and disabled children.

-There are many such children who are different from the normal child, they are given education together because the ability of learning can be increased in those children.
+There are many such children who are different from normal children, they are given education together because the ability of learning can be increased in those children.

-We can read about the needs of inclusive education in the below –
+We can read about the need of inclusive education in below –

 - It is such an education in which the principle of equality of education is followed, as well as educational integration is also possible through this education framework.